 Environmental progress — from curbing climate change to ensuring the safety of the food we eat and the water we drink — is hampered by threats to our democratic system.
-In particular, gerrymandering is an attack on our democratic process that affects all citizens, especially frontline communities fighting for environmental justice.
-Politicians are rigging districts to benefit themselves and the corporations that fund their campaigns.
+We work to establish stronger and more effective environmental policies by fostering representative and responsive democratic institutions across the United States.

 This bill will serve as an answer to such a need — one which helps get to the core of democracy and equity for communities of color and this nation.
 H.R.
 1 is a revolutionary bill for the people and is just what we need in this crucial time of our democracy.…